Skip to main content

 Google Antigravity launches as next‑gen coding platform powered by Gemini 3 AI

-While the market is peppered with code generators and low‑code services, Antigravity promises something beyond a simple autocomplete.
-It is built on the Gemini 3 family, which Google touts as its most powerful AI suite yet.
-Here’s the thing: the claim isn’t just about raw model size; it’s about positioning the service as a central hub for developers who want to move from idea to implementation without the usual friction.
+Sure, the market already has a bunch of code generators and low-code options, but Antigravity seems to aim higher than a basic autocomplete.
+It runs on the Gemini 3 family - Google says this is its most powerful AI suite so far.
+That claim isn’t only about model size; it’s about turning the platform into a hub where developers can push an idea straight to a working product without the usual friction.

 Google Antigravity is a next-generation agentic development platform powered by Google's recently most powerful AI models to date from the Gemini 3 family.
 It serves as the home base for software development in the emerging era of autonomous agents, allowing anyone with an idea to experience a rapid liftoff, turning that idea into reality.
 Antigravity offers an agent-first Integrated Development Environment (IDE) where multiple AI agents autonomously plan, code, test, and deploy software tasks simultaneously across the code editor, terminal, and browser.